StackExchange/dnscontrol/docs/opinions.md

 Some examples:

 * Macros and iterators permit you to state something once, correctly, and repeat it many places.
-* TXT strings are expressed as JavaScript strings, with no weird DNS-required special escape charactors.
+* TXT strings are expressed as JavaScript strings, with no weird DNS-required special escape characters.
 DNSControl does the escaping for you.
 * Domain names with Unicode are listed as real Unicode.
 Punycode translation is done for you.
 * IP addresses are expressed as IP addresses; and reversing them to in-addr.arpa addresses is done for you.
 * SPF records are stated in the most verbose way; DNSControl optimizes it for you in a safe, opt-in way.